Brand Strategy vs Content Marketing Strategy

 What Is a Brand Strategy?

-A brand strategy encapsulates and articulates who you are, why you exist, what you do, and how you communicate.
-It’s the foundation of your business.
+A brand strategy is the foundation of your business.
+It encapsulates and articulates who you are, why you exist, what you do, and how you communicate.
+In its essence, brand strategy is reputation building.

-Creating your brand strategy is not a one-day exercise.
-It requires deep thinking, creative thinking, This includes:
+Creating your brand strategy requires not only deep thinking but creative thinking and execution.
+This includes:

 Articulating your brand core (vision, mission, values, and purpose)